Taif: Under Ottoman rule

 On 17 July 1517, the Sharif of Mecca capitulated to the Ottoman Sultan Selim I. As a sign of this, he surrendered to him the keys of the Islamic cities of Mecca and Medina.
-As part of the Hijaz, Ta'if was also given over to Ottoman control and the city remained Ottoman for a further three centuries, until in 1802, when it was retaken by rebels allied with the House of Saud.
+As part of the Hijaz, Ta'if was also given over to Ottoman control and the city remained Ottoman for a further three centuries, until in 1802, when it was taken by rebels allied with the House of Saud.
 These forces then proceeded to take Mecca and Medina.
 The loss was keenly felt by the Ottoman Empire, which viewed itself as the protector of the holy cities.
 The Ottoman sultan, Mahmud II, called upon the Wali of Egypt, Muhammad Ali, who launched an attack on the Hejaz and reconquered Ta'if in 1813.

 In 1813, the Swiss traveler and orientalist Johann Ludwig Burckhardt visited Ta'if and left an eyewitness account of the city just after its recapture by the Muhammad Ali, with whom he obtained several interviews while he was there.
 Burckhardt reported that the wall and ditch around the city had been built by Othman el-Medhayfe.
 There were three gates and several towers on the city walls, which, however, were weak, being in some places only 45 cm thick.
 Burckhardt stated that the castle had been built by Sharif Ghalib ibn Musa'id.
 He noted the destruction of the city caused by the conquest of 1802.
 Most of the buildings were still in ruin while he was there, and the tomb of 'Abdullah ibn 'Abbas – cousin of Muhammad and ancestor of the Abbasids – had been severely damaged.
 He also recorded that the population of the city was still mostly Thaqīfi.
 In terms of trade, the city was an entrepôt for coffee.